-- Federal Rent Subsidies

-- (Maximum 20 points)

-- (a) A maximum of 15 points will be awarded for a firm commitment that provides project-based rental subsidies.
-Committed subsidies for 100% of the units earn 15 points; committed subsidies for at least 60% of the units earn 10 points.
-If assistance is for fewer than five years, to receive points, applicants must submit a letter from the issuing Agency committing to renew the subsidy contract for as long as possible subject to Congressional funding.
+(a) A maximum of 15 points will be awarded for a firm commitment that provides project-based rental subsidies for at least 95% of the units; committed subsidies of at least 20% but less than 95% will be awarded 5 points.
+To receive points for HUD Section 8 project-based rental subsidies, applicants must submit a letter from the issuing authority committing to renew the subsidy contract for as long as possible subject to Congressional funding.

-- (b) Five (5) points will be awarded for a written agreement between the owner and a public housing authority (PHA).
+(b) Five (5) points will be awarded for a written agreement between the owner and a public housing authority (PHA).
 The agreement must commit (i) the PHA to include the development in any listing of housing opportunities where households with tenant-based subsidies are welcome, and (ii) the project's management agent to actively seek referrals from the PHA to apply for units at the proposed development.
-This agreement should be in the form of a letter submitted to and signed by both the owner and the PHA following the format in Appendix H. If the PHA refuses to cooperate for any reason, a copy of the PHA declination letter must be submitted as well as a statement of commitment by the applicant to seek referrals from the PHA.
+This agreement should be in the form of a letter signed by both the owner and the PHA following the format in Appendix H. If the PHA refuses to cooperate for any reason, a copy of the PHA declination letter must be submitted as well as a statement of commitment by the applicant to seek referrals from the PHA.

-- 2. Mortgage Subsidies